What present should you get a Buddhist for Christmas?

 - Give Them a Material Gift: You won’t offend a Buddhist by asking if they are accepting with receiving a present from you, so ask!
-If they are receptive, you can ask what they would like and it will be very similar to asking anyone else who celebrates Christmas gift exchanges.
+If they are receptive, you can ask what they would like, and it will be remarkably similar to asking anyone else who celebrates Christmas gift exchanges.
 If you ask a child, you’ll be especially rewarded with a list of toys they’d like!
-Because Buddhists are people just like you and me, they have wide-ranging likes, dislikes, and wants, so it’s not different from getting a gift for anyone else.
+Because Buddhists are people just like you and me, they have wide-ranging likes, dislikes, and wants, so it’s like getting a gift for anyone else.
 Your friend may have an amazon.com wish list that can easily help you (search here).

-You are probably breathing a sigh of relief now that this wasn’t too difficult at all!
+You are probably feeling relieved now that this wasn’t too difficult at all!

 But what if you really want to get them a religious present?
 Two words: be careful.

 There are two main schools (branches) of Buddhism (Theravāda, Mahāyāna,…although Tibetan, a form of Mahāyāna, can sometimes be considered a third) along with many schools within each one (not including cultural influences!).
 And each school often practices Buddhism a separate way which makes getting a “Buddhist” gift an awfully hard task indeed!

 If you are still looking to get a “Buddhist” present for them, here are some thoughts and recommendations: